 Michelle: Pick out outfits, make lunch, and pack bags before bed.
 Not just for the kid's but for yourself, too!
 It saves the stress of feeling rushed in the morning and can allow you to catch some extra time for breakfast and a cup of coffee to yourself.
 It can be the difference in making sure your family starts the day off on the right foot.
 A good night time routine makes for a happy start of the day.
 Just imagine those few glorious minutes to yourself before the rest of your family wakes up.

 2. Clear clutter with containers

 Michelle: Let's face it, it can sometimes feel impossible to be a minimalist and have kids.
-The life changing magic of throwing everything out is not realistic for all of us (as good as it does sound).
+The life-changing magic of throwing everything out is not realistic for all of us (as good as it does sound).
 Instead, try clearing clutter with containers, for anything and everything in plain view.
 Having a dedicated place or home for items forces everyone to clean up after themselves and means less clutter and cleaning to do!
-Labelling the outside of those containers isn't a bad idea either.
+Labeling the outside of those containers isn't a bad idea either.

 3. Make meal planning matter